-After providing our students with a broad and solid foundation in areas including physics, mathematics, computing, engineering sciences, design and manufacture, they are able to apply these knowledge and skills to below disciplines:
+After our students have received a broad and solid foundation in areas including physics, mathematics, computing, engineering sciences, design and manufacturing, they are able to apply their knowledge and skills to certain clusters:

 Students are admitted to the senior year of the 4-year degree programme.
 The number of credits required for graduation is 64 academic credits (plus 6 training credits)*.

 * As students may need to meet specific requirements at admission, the credits required for graduation will vary according to their academic backgrounds.

 The 64 academic credits consist of 9 mandatory credits of General University Requirements (GUR) and 55 credits of Discipline-Specific Requirements (DSR).

 Work-Integrated Education (WIE)

 To graduate, every student must complete placement training for at least 2 full weeks in a suitable organisation as fulfillment of WIE.
 The Department has developed opportunities for students to work in firms in Hong Kong, the Chinese mainland and abroad.
 These, and other forms of work experience, can count towards the WIE requirement.

 Recognition and Prospects

 The programme has been granted full accreditation by the Hong Kong Institution of Engineers (HKIE).